jennybc/ggplot2-tutorial/README.md

 To add:

-  * writing figure to file
+  * writing figures to file -- covered in the slides only for now